mjosaarinen/py-acvp-pqc/README.md

 Note that you will have to "enter" the enviroment with `source .venv/bin/activate` to use pythonnet installed locally this way.

-Anyway, we should now be able to execute our Kyber and Dilithium test programs:
+Anyway, assuming that all of the DLLs are in the right places, we should be abole to run our Kyber, Dilithium, and SPHINCS+ tests:
 ```
 (.venv) $ python3 genvals_mlkem.py
 ML-KEM KeyGen (NIST Gen/Vals): PASS= 75  FAIL= 0